 9. In my case, I make sure 3AM is in the range.

-Amazon also has several settings for different notifications.
+Amazon also has several settings for different yellow light notifications.
 These settings refer to what sort of notifications are sent your way, like package notifications, ads on recommended products, and Smart Home related updates.
 You can also find specific settings related to Door Lock Batteries.
 Here’s how you find those settings:

 - Open the Alexa App